 YOUR PARTICIPATION CAN MAKE A DIFFERENCE IN THE HEALTH AND WELLNESS OF FUTURE GENERATIONS.

-The Lake Nona Life Project was reviewed by the Florida Hospital Institutional Review Board to help ensure that participant’s rights and welfare are protected and carried out in an ethical manner.
+The Lake Nona Life Project was reviewed by the AdventHealth Institutional Review Board to help ensure that participant’s rights and welfare are protected and carried out in an ethical manner.

 To learn more about the study, visit our Frequently Asked Questions.